Using GCP, FastAPI, Docker, and Huggingface to Deploy SOTA Language Models

-I have found using more than 2 models for the API is too large for most deployment procedures.
-If you know a way around this, let me know.
+- I have found using more than 2 models for the API is too large for most deployment procedures.
+If you know a way around this let me know.

 Initial Set Up

-library specializes in bundling state-of-the-art NLP models in a Python library that can be fine-tuned for many NLP tasks, like Google’s BERT model for named entity recognition or the OpenAI GPT-2 model for text generation.
+This stack will use FastAPI to serve an endpoint to our model.
+FastAPI requires uvicorn for serving, and pydantic to handle typing of the request messages.
+The Huggingface Transformers library specializes in bundling state of the art NLP models in a Python library that can be fine-tuned for many NLP tasks like Google's BERT model for named entity recognition or the OpenAI GPT2 model for text generation.

-Using your preferred package manager, install the following:
+Using your preferred package manager, install:

 uvicorn